 sudo ssh -fNL 80:localhost:80 -p 2200 firstname.lastname@example.org

-You can specify a local port other than port 80, such as port 8888.
+Ensure that you do not have another local process that binds port 80.
+If necessary, you can specify a local port other than port 80, such as port 8080.
 However, some web UI links might not work when you use this port.

 You can now access the DC/OS endpoints from your local system through the following URLs (assuming local port 80):